 You might also be interested in reading about the difference between Rasam and Sambar.

-Similar recipes include Tomato Rasam, Tomato Lemon Rasam, and Garlic Rasam.
+Similar recipes include Cumquat Rasam, Spicy Tomato and Dal Soup, and Pepper Rasam.

 Browse all of our Rasam recipes, and all of our Indian dishes.
 Our Indian Essentials are here.
 Or take some time to browse our Late Spring recipes.